MMC Benefits Handbook

 The Personal Health Advocate team consists of registered nurses, medical directors, and benefits and claims specialists that have years of experience working in health care-related jobs.
 These professionals are carefully screened to ensure that they have both the necessary professional credentials and excellent personal communications skills to handle the problems members present to them.

 Will I be able to speak with the same Personal Health Advocate each time I call with an issue?

-When you call Health Advocate for the first time, you will speak with a Personal Health Advocate who will listen to your issue and either help you or put you in touch with a nurse, benefits, claim or other expert who is specifically trained in that area.
-This expert will stay with you for the duration of your issue.
-If you call about a new concern, you will be matched with the right expert for your issue.
-You may also speak with a different Personal Health Advocate if you call outside of their regular business hours of 8:00 a.m. – 11:00 p.m.
+When you call Health Advocate for the first time, you will speak with a Personal Health Advocate (PHA) who will listen to your issue and either help you or put you in touch with a nurse, benefits, claim or other professional who is specifically trained in that area.
+The PHA will stay with you for the duration of your issue.
+If you call about a new concern, you may work with the same PHA or you may be matched with a different PHA for your new issue.
+You may also speak with a different PHA if you call outside of their regular business hours of 8:00 a.m. – 10:00 p.m.
 Eastern time or on weekends.
-In these circumstances, you may receive a return call from another Personal Health Advocate who is on-duty to handle after-hours calls.
+In these circumstances, you may receive a return call from another PHA who is on-duty to handle after-hours calls.

 When calling Health Advocate, what information will my family member or I need to provide?

 You or your eligible family member will need to provide the company name and your name.
 You or your eligible family member should also have available any information regarding the issue, including contact information for your doctor and/or health plan provider.
 In addition, an authorization or release may be required.
 Health Advocate will help facilitate any necessary authorizations.